SennaSC92/Rock_Paper_Scissors/README.md

 * How to use functions in more depth.
 * Using for loops to create a game loop.

-I found this challengin but I didin't give up and am very pleased that I did complete it.
+I found this challenging but I didin't give up and am very pleased that I did complete it.
 I have gained more knowledge and understanding surrounding functions and loops.